- Turkesterone is an ecdysteroid found in plants & insects, used by the latter for moulting & metamorphosis.

 If Turkesterone has positive effects on lipid and carbohydrate metabolism, it could be a very viable supplement to help with weight maintenance and fat loss.
 In terms of your generic ecdysteroid, there appears that the growth-promoting effects were due to due to better nitrogen retention and therefore a better protein metabolism profile with reduced protein catabolism and increased anabolism.
-However, these results have not been translated to human studies yet.
+However, these results have not been translated into human studies yet.

 Turkesterone Negatives & Side Effects

 There don’t appear to be any serious side effects from Turkesterone use and few if any published toxicology studies.
 Anecdotal evidence suggests doses up to 1000mg daily and perhaps even up to 2000mg are safe in humans.
 However, ecdysterone, another common ecdysteroid has a proposed lethal dose in mice of 6.4g-9g/kg of body weight depending on the method of administration.
 The issue with ecdysteroids is that they are actually very easily metabolised in the body and thus it is thought that a large amount is required to offer the benefits mentioned above.
 Interestingly, low doses of around 0.02 ug/kg of body weight in animals have been shown to offer beneficial effects.
 Therefore more studies & time may be required to ascertain the safety of Turkesterone.

 Turkesterone Recommended Doses & Ingredient Timing